-FOLFOX, a mix of several drugs plus steroids.
-Looks can
+FOLFOX, a melange of several drugs including steroids.
+Looks

-due to the long-term side effects of chemo.
-This includes
+to the long-term side effects of chemo.
+This includes bone

 (extensive nerve damage particularly to hands and feet).

-A rare procedure, her left SI joint was rebuilt and fused
+A rare procedure, her left sacroiliac (SI) joint was rebuilt

-years of chronic pain, medical scares, complications, numerous
+years of chronic pain, medical scares including liver cancer

-surgeries and what seemed like never-ending doctor appointments, she
+and what seemed like never-ending doctor appointments, she

 decided that enough was enough.
-By then, her daily pill
+By 2016, her daily pill

 box included up to 24 (twenty-four!) prescriptions and over-the-counter